 They were attached at the front using a metal cup designed to hook onto a collar stud (used to attach detachable collars) or a shirt button.
 Some of these would have a band that reached the back of the collar and buckled there, still retaining the cup.
 Others would just have 2 little bits of fabric coming off the side called shields which is what made it look like a real tie.

 These shield variants were also quite commonly used in summer due to there being less layers around your neck.
 Although don’t wear one with a stand-up collar because you can see the shields: don’t do a Buster Keaton!
-Instead, wear the buckle-back version, although true antique teck ties are quite hard to find…but some people still do commissions.
+Instead, wear the buckle-back version, although true antique teck ties are quite hard to find… But some people still do commissions.

 Tie Accessories